soulrelic616/eventlistener-intellisense/README.md

 # eventlistener-intellisense README

-Event-listener intellisense provides a small yet useful list of event listeners for the .on method in JQquery.
+Event-listener intellisense provides a small yet useful list of event listeners for the .on method in JQuery.

 ## Features